SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Spring: The spring weather at Baker Beach San Francisco is cool and windy.
 Highs this time of year are in the lower to mid-60s F (17o - 18o degrees C).
 It will be cool, so bring along a jacket.

 Winter: This is our cool and rainy season.
 If you come to the beach in the winter, make sure to wear warm clothing and bring along a blanket to stay warm.
-It's also a fantastic time to photograph that bridge as you will get some beautiful views of it through the rain and clouds.
-We also have fog this time of year, which is lighter than the summer fog.
+It's also a fantastic time to photograph the Golden Gate Bridge as you will get some beautiful views of it through the rain and clouds.
+We also have fog this time of year, but it is lighter than the summer fog.

 >> Visit this page for more details about the weather all around San Francisco by month